apostrophecms/docs/docs/reference/field-types/array.md

 ### `inline`

 Set `inline: true` on an array field to edit the array inline with the rest of the fields, rather than in a separate dialog box.
 This works best with a small number of fields in the array.

-You can also control whether each item has a toggle to expand it, or is always displayed in fully expanded form.

-By default, if `inline: true` is set and there are fewer than three fields, each item is fully expanded.
-You can change this by explicitly setting the inline option to `inline: { alwaysExpand: false }` or `inline: { alwaysExpand: true }`.

 Care should be taken when using `style: table` along with conditional fields.
 In general, conditional fields should "switch" between two fields that have the same label in order to maintain the table structure.
 For example: